 Another hot day.
 I went across Galata Bridge and up İstiklal Avenue (translates to Independence or Freedom Street) to Taksim square to meet with a Couchsurfing host who was unable to host me, but still wanted to meet up.
 I almost missed our meeting time when I saw all the dolphins in the Bosphorus from the bridge.
 While I did get a recording of one jumping out of the water, I wasn’t good enough to get a picture of one.
 Sigh…time for a better camera.

-After that it was back to the bridge for photos of the sunset, which turned out to be spectacular every day I was in Istanbul.
+After that, it was back to the bridge for photos of the sunset, which turned out to be spectacular every day I was in Istanbul.
 The only problem with sunsets is my camera just isn’t good enough to do it justice, but I still took several dozen photos trying.
-Finally it was time to grab my bags from Cordial House and move to the hostel I would be meeting a friend at in a couple days.
+Finally, it was time to grab my bags from Cordial House and move to the hostel where I would be meeting a friend in a couple days.
 Best Island Hostel.
 I’m not usually one to complain in my blog, but this turned out to be the worst hostel I’ve ever stayed in.
-I’ll wrote a full blog post about that soon, along with information on how to avoid a bad hostel.
+I’ll write a full blog post about that soon, along with information on how to avoid a bad hostel.

 Around 4, another traveling friend arrived in town.
 After dropping off her bags at the hostel, we headed out for dinner.
 Or breakfast for her after her flight.
 I was still stuffed from Lokantasi, but I made room for another local dish, and of course more Turkish delight.